 Whether you are self-managed or considering self-management for your condo community or homeowners’ association you don’t have to go it alone.
 The Board has several options.
 Besides finding a solid volunteer Treasurer you can use a full service management company, a CPA, a bookkeeper or a specialty company to help.
-Continue reading to learn more about community financial management options: pros and cons
+Continue reading to learn more about condo financial, HOA financial and community financial management options: pros and cons

 If you have a neighbor that has the time to commit to this role, the experience and the character it can be a great way to go.